ojr23/InterpretationBias/README.md

 -   OCIR (continuous): Obsessive-Compulsive Inventory (Revised)
 -   SZ (continuous): Schizotypal short scale
 -   GenderMF (categorical): Self-reported gender

+Below we provide estimates where missing data is listwise deleted (N=990) or where missing data is estimated using maximum likelihood (N=1066).
+The more conservative listwise deleted version is resported in the manuscript, but as can be seen the inference remains the same (albeit with slightly larger effect sizes in the estimated N=1066 version)

 ``` r
 NegBiasmodel.1 <- 'propmedhigh ~ GenderMF + Age + Ravens + spreadsheet +BDI + STAI2 + SZ + OCIR'